aj2322001/KARSparking/Project Form.md

 ## Is your idea/Project/Product is applicable for patent?
 If Yes then, Why do you think it can be submitted for patent?
 How do you plan to proceed for Patent?
 (Even if your answer is no, explain why do you think it cannot be submitted for patent?
 (Minimum 300 characters maximum 1000, this question carry 1 Mark)
 Our KARS Parking application is not applicable for patent filing because our application is not the first of it's kind and deals with the same problem of finding the parking for costumer's respective vehicles.
-The difference is only in the execution part of our application because we are interacting with the costumers in a different way.
+The difference is only in the execution part of our application because we are interacting with the customers in a different way.

 ## Discuss your Project with at least three students of your senior batches of Bennett University and ask them how they rate your project from 1 to 10 scale.
 Write all three name, Roll No, email and Mobile No of those students.
 They should be ready to confirm if they are called on their mobile number
-(At least 200 Character feedback from each of them, Positive or negative feedback will not determine the marks but the quality of the feedback will) This question carry 2 Mark.
+Pranav Bansal(+91 90017 11969,PB9944@bennett.edu.in,PB9944): I will give the apps a score of 8.
+The idea is good and the execution is also good.
+The UI is easy to navigate in both apps.
+The major problem for the app in its current state is its lack of polish.
+The app still looks a little amateurish.

+Uday Agrawal(+91 93105 76691,UA7357@bennett.edu.in,UA7357): The idea is good but, I do not like the idea of having two apps to manage customers and parking owners.
+If both the apps could have been combined then it would have been better.
+The layout of the registration screen can be improved.
+I will give the apps a score of 7.

+Vihan Tyagi(+91 9971240137,E17CSE135@bennett.edu.in,E17CSE135): The app idea is good, still many improvements can be made.
+The layouts of both the apps are fine, but if some animations are added then the apps will look more professional.
+I will give the apps a score of 7.

 ## Discuss your project with Two Persons outside the Bennett University (apart from your family members and preferably from industry.) and and ask them how they rate your project and its progress from 1 to 10 scale.
 Write both names, who they are, email and Mobile No of those.
 They should be ready to confirm if they are called on their mobile number.
 (1+1 mark for each of two).( At least 200 Characters feedback from each of them, Positive or negative feedback will not determine the marks but the quality of the feedback will)